mdlacasse/Owl/README.md

 All calculations are indexed for inflation, which is provided as a fixed rate, or through historical values, as are all other rates used for the calculations.
-These rates can be used for backtesting different scenarios by choosing *historical* rates, or by choosing *average* or *histochastic* rates derived using the statistics of the historical rates included.
+These rates can be used for backtesting different scenarios by choosing *historical* rates, or by choosing *average* rates over a historical year range, or what I coined "*histochastic*" rates which are generated using the statistical distribution of observed historical rates.

 Portfolios available for experimenting include assets from the S&P 500, Corporate Bonds Baa, Treasury 10-y Notes, and cash assets assumed to just follow inflation which is represented by the Consumer Price Index.